The Goose and the Common: Derivative works

 The posthumously released 2014 compilation album Rarities Volumes 1 & 2 by experimental musician Lindsay Cooper features "The Song of the Goose and the Common" which features lyrics adapted from the poem.

 In the 2019 album Enclosure by The Askew Sisters, the poem is sung accompanied by cello and triangle in the track "Goose and Common".

 The 2020 music video, "The Goose and the Common", a collaboration between Shadab Shayegan (director, animation) and Heaven Sent Cat (music), has the poem fully included within the lyrics.

 In 2023, Helen Bell set the poem to a newly composed melody and added her own new chorus lyric ("Who remembers when...?"), releasing a video in which it is sung by two voices, accompanied by two violas.

 The 2025 novel Sunrise on the Reaping by Suzanne Collins, part of The Hunger Games series, sees the character Lenore Dove put the poem to music as she sings about her corrupt and greedy government.
-In 2025 Maiah Wynne released her version and an accompanying video on You Tube.